Heebrah/github-action-project/README.md

 ```
 ![caption](/img/10.click-node-js.jpg)

-I can see Hello world display which shows my server is up and running
+- I can see Hello world display which shows my server is up and running
 ![caption](/img/12.hello-world.jpg)

+Thank you.